homanchou/xr/book/build-your-own-webvr-site.md

 ### Babylon Added Summary

+Whew!
+A lot happened in this section.
+We've successfully added babylon.js, but to do that we had to change out the way Phoenix packages and bundles its javascript and at the same time we organized our own folder structure to make it easier to add more functionality going forward.

 Open up your browser and navigate to a specific room URL and you should see a 3D scene.
 Our camera is also already integrated with the keyboard and mouse so you can travel around in the scene, by clicking and dragging your mouse and then using the cursor keys to move forward or backward.
 To open up the Babylon.js inspector we've added a short-cut (CTRL-b), so that we can inspect the meshes in the scene.

-A lot happened in this section.
-We've successfully added babylon.js, but to do that we had to change out the way Phoenix packages and bundles its javascript and at the same time we organized our own folder structure to make it easier to add more functionality going forward.

 ## Design an Experience